NamelessProj/GamesLock/README.md

 ##### __Profile page__
 You should try clicking on the profile picture a bunch of times.

+## Cron jobs
+I added some cron jobs to the project.
+They are used to delete logs, notifications and OTP after a certain amount of time.

 ## Special thanks
 I'd like to thank [Jenni Corentin (CroclingJ09)](https://github.com/CroclingJ09) for the profile pictures he made for the project.